 The process Ecometrix followed didn’t start with the government’s terms of reference.
 Instead, the environmental consulting team took time to understand the challenge.
 They knew that a company previously investigated the same area for development of a pulp mill but ultimately decided it wasn’t feasible.
 So, why would this investigation conclude differently?

-Rodgers explains “our approach to complex environmental challenges is guided by, what we call, Environmental Intelligence.
-It consists of four principles – thought, application, solution and communication.”
+Rodgers explains “our approach to complex environmental challenges is guided by a process we call Environmental Intelligence™.
+It consists of four principles – thought, application, solution, and communication.”

 Before getting underway, Ecometrix took time to discover all relevant elements of the project that could potentially impact the outcome.
 This first stage is essentially a deep dive into understanding the nature of the issue and what needs to be done.